nodejs/node/doc/api/modules.markdown

 Note that in order to do this, you must get a reference to the `module` object.
-Since `require()` returns the `module.exports`, and the `module` is typically *only* available within a specific module's code, it must be explicitly exported in order to be used.
+Since `require()` returns the `module.exports`, and the `module` is typically *only* available within a specific module’s code, it must be explicitly exported in order to be used.